 Perfect Location, perfect weather, perfectly safe…

-in fact for Superyachts that want to discover the rest of the world, Cairns is just Perfect.
+in fact for Superyachts that want to discover the rest of the world, the Great Barrier Reef is just Perfect.

 Captain’s Notes & Formalities

 - 96 hours prior to arriving in Australian waters, notify Australian Border Force (Customs), Immigration and Quarantine as well as relevant Port Authorities.

 - Enter into a section 15 port: Thursday Island, Cairns, Townsville or Mackay in the Great Barrier Reef.

 - 488 Superyacht Crew Visa required for all crew, with the exception of Australian and New Zealand passport holders.
 Allows crew to remain and work with their vessel.